Nima-Fr/TryHackMe/Simple_CTF/README.md

 ## Becoming root

-Now we need to gain root access, in order to read the root flag.
-I ran `sudo -l` to check my sudo permissions.
+Now we need to gain root access, in order to obtain the root flag.
+I ran `sudo -l` to check my sudo permissions:

 ~~~
 mitch@Machine:~$ sudo -l